nadarasarbahavan/nadarasarbahavan.github.io/_portfolio/biosignals.md

 Final Year Project, Department of Electronic & Telecommunication Engineering, University of Moratuwa.
 Group work with N. Suman, S.A.D.O Wickramasooriya and K.I Akalanka.

 I worked on the statistical analysis, experiment design, paper writing and biosignal analysis.
+The work was accepted at a Q1 Journal (Springer Virtual Reality)

 ![Project screenshot](/images/presence.jpg)